TextTIGER: Text-based Intelligent Generation with Entity Prompt Refinement for Text-to-Image Generation: Appendix

+\paragraph{Summarization Task} All experiments were conducted using the Transformers library~\citep{wolf-etal-2020-transformers} with the random seed fixed at 42 for reproducibility.
+Qwen2.5 / 3, and Llama3.3 were quantized to 4-bit precision using the bitsandbytes library~\citep{dettmers2022gpt3}.

-\paragraph{Image Generation Models} For image generation, we followed the configuration of Stable Diffusion 3.5.
-The model generates images with a resolution of 1,024 × 1,024 pixels.
-The guidance scale is set to 3.5, and the number of inference steps is 50.
-The maximum sequence length for processing inputs is 512 tokens.
+\paragraph{Image Generation Task} All experiments were carried out using the diffusers library~\citep{von-platen-etal-2022-diffusers}.
+The image resolution was fixed at 512 $\times$ 512 pixels.
+The guidance scale was set to 4.5, the number of inference steps to 30, and the random seed to 42.